 - Jen Russell '06 played lacrosse for the Boston Storm in The United Women's Lacrosse League (UWLX), which kicked off its inaugural season in 2016.
 Russell has also played for the U.S. Women's National Team, which won gold at the 2017 Women’s Lacrosse World Cup.

 - Charlie Davies '04 played forward for the Philadelphia Union Major League Soccer and the New England Revolution (in addition to representing the USA at the 2008 Olympics).
 He retired in March 2018, after an 11-year professional career, and three months later re-joined the Revolution, as the team's first ever Club Ambassador.

 - Mike Fucito '04 played seven seasons of Major League Soccer with the Seattle Sounders, Montreal Impact, Portland Timbers, and San Jose Earthquakes before retiring in 2015.
-The Harvard University graduate is now an assistant coach for the mens's soccer team at Harvard.
+The Harvard University graduate went on to an assistant coaching position for the men's soccer team at Harvard.

 Three-time, gold-medal-winning Olympic rower Ellie Logan ’06 credits Brooks for setting her on a path to Olympic gold.
 “I think the reason I love to row is because of my early experiences at Brooks," she said.
 "Lake Cochichewick is a great place to row.
 Having this beautiful body of water on campus, where you can just walk down to the boathouse, is so special.
 I was very lucky to have that experience.”

 The lessons she learned here serve her well to this day.
 "Rowing at Brooks prepared me for anything, because I developed my love of rowing at Brooks," explained the athlete.
 "Even at the level I’m at now, it can get pretty competitive, but if you love it, it doesn’t matter – you have fun doing it.”